awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints.md

 An [interface endpoint](vpce-interface.md) is an elastic network interface with a private IP address from the IP address range of your subnet\.
 It serves as an entry point for traffic destined to a supported AWS service or a VPC endpoint service\.
 Interface endpoints are powered by AWS PrivateLink\.

-For information about the AWS services that integrate with AWS PrivateLink, see [AWS services that you can use with AWS PrivateLink](integrated-services-vpce-list.md)\.
+For information about the AWS services that integrate with AWS PrivateLink, see [AWS services that integrate with AWS PrivateLink](integrated-services-vpce-list.md)\.
 You can also view all of the available AWS service names\.
-For more information, see [Viewing available AWS service names](vpce-interface.md#vpce-view-services)\.
+For more information, see [View available AWS service names](vpce-interface.md#vpce-view-services)\.

  **Gateway Load Balancer endpoints**